ggcaponetto/mui-gotit/README.md

       // maxSnackbars: integer.
 The max number of notifications that are displayed in a group.
       // The oldest notification will be removed if the max nr of notifications is reached.
       maxSnackbars: 3,
+      // zIndexBase: int.
+The minimum z-index.
+Helps to put Snackbars on top of modals.
+      zIndexBase: 9999,
       // space: number.
 The distance in pixels from the previous notification
       space: 15,
       // emotionCssString: string.
 The cssString passed to emotion as a property of the